sgjustino/UniUK/README.md

 ## Meta-Data for Processed Data

-* body: The text content within a post.
-It encompasses both initial submissions (which start discussion threads) and subsequent comments.
+* `body`: The text content within a post.
+It includes both initial submissions (which start discussion threads) and subsequent comments.
 By analyzing these elements collectively, we treat them as a unified set of social media posts for examination.
-* created_utc: The timestamp of when the post was created.
+* `created_utc`: The timestamp of when the post was created.
-sentiment: The sentiment of the post as determined by VaderSentiment (positive, neutral, or negative).
+* `sentiment`: The sentiment of the post as determined by VaderSentiment (positive, neutral, or negative).
-* processed_text: The processed content of the post using custom stopwords and NLTK library.
+* `processed_text`: The processed content of the post using custom stopwords and NLTK library.
-* Topic: The topic number that the post belongs to as determined by BerTopic.
+* `Topic`: The topic number (1 to 74) that the post belongs to as determined by BerTopic.
 Topic 74 refers to the outliers not classified into any specific topic.
-* Topic_Label: The descriptive label assigned to each topic, derived from the four most representative words identified through a class-based Term Frequency-Inverse Document Frequency analysis of the topic's content (Grootendorst, 2022).
+* `Topic_Label`: The descriptive label assigned to each topic, derived from the four most representative words identified through a class-based Term Frequency-Inverse Document Frequency analysis of the topic's content (Grootendorst, 2022).

+Note: The naming conventions for `Topic` and `Topic_Label` adhere to those established by BERTopic, utilizing capitalization for consistency and to facilitate future interactions with the library.

 ## Repository Structure

+- `assets/styles.css`: The CSS file containing custom styles for the dashboard to enhance its appearance.
+- `assets/future_direction.gif`: The GIF file showcasing an example of AI-powered visualizations for future directions or features.
+- `data/uniuk_sentiment_data.csv`: The preprocessed dataset used for visualization in the dashboard.
+- `fig/`: The folder containing visualizations saved and used in the interpretation page (generated by `interpretation.py`).
+- `tests/test_app.py`: The Python script for unit tests and data checks to ensure the application functions correctly.
-- `.gitattributes`: The configuration file that specifies which files should be handled by Git Large File Storage (LFS), used for handling of the csv file.
+- `.gitattributes`: The configuration file that specifies which files should be handled by Git Large File Storage (LFS), used for handling of the data file.
+- `app.py`: The main Python script that contains the Dash application code for the visualization dashboard.
-- `dockerfile`: The Dockerfile to build a Docker image for the repository, containing instructions for how to assemble the Docker container with the necessary environment and dependencies.
+- `dockerfile`: The Dockerfile to build the Docker image for the repository, with the necessary environment and dependencies.
 [Docker Image Link](https://hub.docker.com/r/razuki/uniuk-app)
-- `requirements.txt`: A file listing the required Python packages and their versions to run the application, used to ensure consistent environments across different setups.
-- `app.py`: The main Python script that contains the Dash application code for the visualization dashboard.
 - `interpretation.py`: The Python script that generates the HTML files used for the interpretation page within the dashboard.
-- `tests/test_app.py`: A Python script for unit tests and data checks to ensure the application functions correctly.
-- `data/uniuk_sentiment_data.csv`: The preprocessed dataset used for visualization in the dashboard.
-- `fig/`: A folder containing visualizations saved and used in the interpretation page (generated by `interpretation.py`).
-- `assets/styles.css`: A CSS file containing custom styles for the dashboard to enhance its appearance.
-- `assets/future_direction.gif`: A GIF file showcasing an example of AI-powered visualizations for future directions or features.
-- `LICENSE.md`: The MIT License file that outlines the permissions and limitations for using the software in this repository.
+- `requirements.txt`: The file listing the required Python packages to run the application.

 ## App.py Components